12 page speed optimization tips (to CRUSH your load time)

 Wrapping Up

 But they all count.
-And the more of you implement, the faster your website will be.
+And the more you implement, the faster your website will be.

-The result will be happier users, a happier Googlebot, and more search traffic.
+The result will be happier users, happier crawlers, and more traffic.

 David Attard